postcss/autoprefixer/README.md

 ## Browsers

-Autoprefixer uses [Browserslist], so you can set can specify the browsers you want to target in your project by queries like `last 2 versions` or `> 5%`.
+Autoprefixer uses [Browserslist], so you can specify the browsers you want to target in your project by queries like `last 2 versions` or `> 5%`.